run-ai/docs/docs/Administrator/Cluster-Setup/allow-external-access-to-containers.md

 Before installing ingress, you must obtain an IP Address or an IP address range which is external to the cluster.

-A Run:AI cluster is installed by accessing the Administrator User Interface at [app.run.ai](https://app.run.ai) downloading a YAML file runai-operator.yaml and then applying it to Kubernetes.
+A Run:AI cluster is installed by:

+* Accessing the Administrator User Interface at [app.run.ai](https://app.run.ai){target=_blank}
+* Downloading a YAML file `runai-operator.yaml` and then
+* Applying it to Kubernetes.
 You must edit the YAML file.
 Search for _localLoadBalancer_

 ``` yaml
 localLoadBalancer